CivicaDigital/TDD-Dojo/readme.md

 public void NoOneLikes()
 {
     string[] input = new string[0];
-    string expected = "no one likes this";
+    string expected = "No one likes this";

     LikeItService likeIt = new LikeItService();